Last Updated on July 5, 2019 by Katty

 Once establishing a foothold in these neighborhoods and sending enough money back home, the rest of the family would arrive to find a mix of both new and familiar.
 These neighborhoods, especially the original in New York became known as “Little Italy” since it seemed the Italian immigrants brought every aspect of Italy with them.
 From their regional dialects and religious festivals to traditional occupations and of course their excellent food, the first generations of immigrants tried to recreate their homeland within the confines of these crowded and often dirty warrens of streets and alleys.
 Later arrivals would find that many cities across the United States and Canada had their own Little Italy as the Italian immigrants outgrew the original neighborhoods and moved to form new ones.

-Today the Italian American population, even the in old neighborhoods is fully assimilated into the larger culture.
+Today the Italian American population, even the one in old neighborhoods is fully assimilated into the larger culture.
 However, it is evident by visiting any Little Italy that Italian Americans have not lost their cultural identity.
 Many of the original Italian neighborhoods that still survive are vibrant, holding onto their traditions and are often popular tourist attractions in America’s greatest cities.
 Below is a listing of the largest and most famous Italian neighborhoods in North America, affectionately known to all as Little Italy.

 Little Italy in the USA

 The most famous and perhaps original Little Italy in America is a shadow of its former self.
 Occupying little more than a few blocks of Mulberry Street in lower Manhattan, New York’s Little Italy has been nearly absorbed by Chinatown, continuing the tradition of successive waves of immigrants.
 However reduced, the neighborhood is still what most people think of as “Little Italy” and is often used as the backdrop in movies and television.
 New York’s Little Italy is home to the famous San Gennaro Festival every September and extends the neighborhood (temporarily) several blocks all the way to Houston Street.
-New York’s other Little Italy is in the Bronx along Arthur Avenue and is home a still active Italian community.
+New York’s other Little Italy is in the Bronx along Arthur Avenue and is home to a still active Italian community.
 Little Italy in the Bronx is home to several festivals in the summer including the Feast of Saint Anthony in June and the Feast of Mt.
 Carmel in July.

 Boston’s Italian neighborhood is known as the North End and has a very old and rich history that predates the arrival of the Italians.
 This was Boston’s first neighborhood and housed some of the city’s most famous personalities, including Paul Revere (his house is still there) before being the refuge of Irish, Jewish and finally Italian immigrants.
 By the time most of the Italians arrived around 1900 the North End was a squalor of old tenements, with the new arrivals packed like sardines into a square mile of land.
 Over decades conditions improved for Italian immigrants and many families decided to leave the crowded North End, but those who stayed kept the neighborhood alive.
 Today the North End is one of the most popular tourist locations in Boston and is home to several Italian Festivals during the summer months including the Fisherman’s Feast in August.